-With the absence of light pollution, stargazing is a recommended nighttime activity.
+Considering the absence of light pollution in the Sahara, stargazing is a recommended nighttime activity.

 When is the Best Time to Visit the Sahara Desert?

-For the most enjoyable experience, tourists are recommended to visit the desert from Autumn through to Spring, avoiding the hot summer months.
+For the most enjoyable experience, tourists are recommended to visit the desert from autumn through spring, avoiding the hot summer months.

 Temperature Variations in the Sahara